sciZer0/7/a/README.md

 In my opinion, the true Newton’s Formula for Force is different, but the official Newton’s formula for Force works correctly in some cases.

-Throughout this article, we will consider each of these cases:
+Throughout this paper, we will consider each of these cases:

 <p align="center">
   <img src="/assets/images/cases.png"/><br>